anita-owens/Machine-Learning-R/README.md

 ## **PROJECT 7:** 💵: [Customer Lifetime Value - How much is each customer worth?](https://github.com/bonheurgirl/Machine-Learning-R/blob/master/7.%20Customer%20Lifetime%20Value%20Modeling%20with%20OLS%20and%20Bayesian%20Linear%20Regression.Rmd)

 This project outlines how to use R to calculate customer lifetime value.
-In other words, how much us each customer worth?
+In other words, how much is each customer worth?

 | Statistical methods used:                     |
 |-----------------------------------------------|